 Allegro MicroSystems, Inc. and its Subsidiaries (the "Company") are wholly owned subsidiaries of Sanken Electric Co., Ltd. ("Sanken").
-The consolidated financial statements include the financial statements of Allegro MicroSystems, Inc. and its wholly owned subsidiaries, Allegro MicroSystems Philippines, Inc., Allegro MicroSystems Europe, Limited, Allegro MicroSystems Argentina S.A., and Allegro MicroSystems Business Development, Inc., as well as Allegro MicroSystems Philippines Realty, Inc., an affiliated entity over which it has significant control.
+The consolidated financial statements include the financial statements of Allegro MicroSystems, Inc. and its wholly owned subsidiaries, Allegro MicroSystems Philippines, Inc. ("AMPI"), Allegro MicroSystems Europe, Limited, Allegro MicroSystems Argentina S.A., and Allegro MicroSystems Business Development, Inc., as well as Allegro MicroSystems Philippines Realty, Inc. ("AMPRI"), an affiliated entity.
 Allegro MicroSystems Business Development, Inc. is a new entity established in the current year, with offices throughout the Far East, for the purpose of providing customer support services.
-All significant intercompany balances and transactions, including transactions with the affiliated entity that result in inter-company profit, have been eliminated in consolidation.
+AMPRI was established as an affiliate by the Company's wholly owned subsidiary AMPI, for the primary purpose of purchasing, selling, leasing, developing and otherwise managing real estate acquired by the Company in the Philippines.
+AMPI owns 40% of the equity interest in AMPRI and the remaining 60% of the equity interest is held in trust for the benefit of AMPI's employee retirement fund.